ChrisChinchilla/Chip-Shop/manual.md

 ### Players Start a New Company
 Players start as a new company with 20 money.

-Each player takes counters for a colour of their choosing, a 'factory' play board, places it in front of them and places a player screen in front of the play board.
+Each player takes counters for a colour of their choosing, a player board, places it in front of them and places a player screen in front of the play board.

 ## Playing the game
 Use your favorite method for randomly selecting a starting player and play lasts for ten turns.